MarwanDebbiche/post-tuto-deployment/README.md

 Then you'll have to type the following commands:

-- to run the api: for database interaction and model serving

 ```shell
 cd src/api/
 python app.py
 ```

+### Launch Dash app

-- to run the dash server: for visualizing the web app
+In order to run the dash server to visualize the output:

 ```shell
 cd src/dash/